2023 Best Social Sciences Schools in California

 Full Social Sciences at University of Southern California Report

-University of California - Santa Barbara landed the #9 spot in the 2023 rankings for the best social sciences programs.
-Located in the suburb of Santa Barbara, UCSB is a public college with a fairly large student population.
+University of California - Santa Barbara ranked #9 on this year’s Best Social Sciences Schools in California list.
+Located in the midsize suburb of Santa Barbara, UCSB is a public college with a very large student population.

 After completing their degree, social sciences graduates from UCSB carry an average student debtload of $15,310.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $290.

-Full Social Sciences at University of California - Santa Barbara Report
+Read full report on Social Sciences at University of California - Santa Barbara

-Claremont Graduate University came in at #10 in this year’s edition of the Best Social Sciences Schools in California ranking.
+Claremont Graduate University did quite well in this year’s ranking of the best schools for social sciences students.
+It came in at #10 on the list.
 Claremont Graduate University is a small private not-for-profit school located in the large suburb of Claremont.

-Explore all the Best Social Sciences Schools in the Far Western US Area or other specific states within that region.
+Explore all the Best Social Sciences Colleges in the Far Western US Area or other specific states within that region.

 State | Degrees Awarded |